drshahizan/SECP3843/submission/yanakunn/question1/question1.md

 #### Step 1: Install Django and setup the Django project

 1. Create and activate a new virtual environment called `.venv` in the Django project directory.
+VVirtual environments enable the creation and management of separate spaces for individual Python projects on a single computer.
   ``` ruby
   % python3 -m venv .venv
   % source .venv/bin/activate